 1. Take advantage of the free money available

 While some grants require you to make contributions, you may be able to tap into up to $3,200 of free money through the Canada Learning Bond and British Columbia Training and Education Savings Grant, depending on your child’s age and your net family income.
 The only catch is that you must open an RESP.
+Get an overview of the RESP grants available.

 2. Get a little help from your friends